solliancenet/azure-synapse-analytics-workshop-400/day-01/activity02-data-engineering-discussion.md

 C) Integration Runtime

-A: Use Azure Synapse SQL Pools or serverless along with the T-SQL OPENJSON, JSON_VALUE, and JSON_QUERY statements.

 ## Audience Poll 6

 Q: You are handling file formats other than delimited (CSV), JSON or Parquet.
 Which option should you use to run the transformations (pick only one)?